larsrh/website/topics/crdt/01-intro.md

 In other words, a property is a predicate that should be evaluated on ideally all inputs to see if it always holds.

 In the following example, we have two properties, one is valid, the other one isn't.
+They are defined using the [fast-check](https://github.com/dubzzz/fast-check/) library, which is available under the `fc` object.

 ```
 checkAll({